Dental Implant Failure & Salvage Houston

 How Dental Implant Salvage Works

-If you notice any signs of implant failure, make an appointment with us right away.
-The longer a problem persists, the less likely it is that we will be able to address it with conservative treatments.
+If you notice any signs of implant failure, make an appointment with your oral surgeon right away.
+The longer a problem persists, the less likely they will be able to address it with conservative treatments.

-When you visit us, we will determine if it is possible to save an existing implant.
+When you visit them, they will determine if it is possible to save an existing implant.
 This might be the case if an infection is present but has not had time to cause severe damage.
-Strong antibiotics along with changes to a patient’s oral hygiene routine may be able to kill harmful bacteria and allow the tissue around the implant to heal.
+Strong antibiotics along with changes to your oral hygiene routine may be able to kill harmful bacteria and allow the tissue around the implant to heal.

 In other cases, surgical intervention may be necessary to help your smile regain its health and function.
-Your oral surgeon may simply remove the implant and give your body some time to heal.
+Your oral surgeon in Houston may simply remove the implant and give your body some time to heal.
 When sufficient tissue regeneration has occurred and there is no sign of infection, it may be possible to replace an implant.
-If severe bone loss occurred, we might remove the implant and perform a bone graft.
-After your body has accepted the new bone, we may be able to place a new implant.
+If severe bone loss occurred, they might remove the implant and perform a bone graft.
+After your body has accepted the new bone, your oral surgeon may be able to place a new implant.